-Seminole County Public Safety provides a very different but this very reason. essential type of emergency assistance.
-In 2007/2008, the Emergency Communications Center answered more than A grant-funded Weather Radio Initiative enabled the 61.000 calls for service.
-The Emergency Communications County to provide weather radios to more than 1,500 Center had its highest volume of calls during the month of senior citizens and low-income families.
-The radios are August when Tropical Storm Fay occurred, totaling 5,575 especially necessary due to the frequency of severe calls.
-Vehicle accidents for the fiscal year were the most weather in Central Florida. common incidents with more than 4,700 calls.
-The E-911 Administration Office continues to take proactive steps The County's PrepareSeminole.org Web site played a to ensure the integrity of the E-911 System; a new voice significant role in educating our residents before, during recording system was installed, and improved call address and after Tropical Storm Fay.
-It was the central location error correction procedures were put into place in 2008. for public information and tropical storm updates for our residents, employees and the media.
+Seminole County Public Safety provides a very different but essential type of emergency assistance.
+In 2007/2008, the Emergency Communications Center answered more than 61,000 calls for service.
+The Emergency Communications Center had its highest volume of calls during the month of August when Tropical Storm Fay occurred, totaling 5,575 calls.
+Vehicle accidents for the fiscal year were the most common incidents with more than 4,700 calls.
+The E-911 Administration Office continues to take proactive steps to ensure the integrity of the E-911 System; a new voice recording system was installed, and improved call address error correction procedures were put into place in 2008.